 If you’re visiting Kampong Phluk during the wet season, the entire town will appear flooded and the stilt houses will seem to be floating on the water.
 But, if you’re there in the dry season the waterway running through the town will be fairly narrow and the buildings will tower high overhead on their stilt pilings.

 After your boat driver has driven you through the stilt village of Kampong Phluk, you’ll proceed downriver towards the Tonle Sap.
 You’ll immediately begin passing through the “flooded forest”.
 There are a number of flooded mangrove forests on the edges of the Tonle Sap, but the one at Kampong Phluk is the largest in the Siem Reap province.

 Your next stop is a floating dock anchored at the edge of the flooded forest.
-Here you’ll have the opportunity to climb into a small wooden skiff and be paddled through the forest for ~40 minutes (the cost is an additional $5 USD per person.
-The small boats can only accommodate a maximum of 2 people so if your group is larger than 2 you’ll need to split up into several boats for the boat trip through the flooded forest.
+Here you’ll have the opportunity to climb into a small wooden skiff and be paddled through the forest for ~40 minutes (the cost is an additional $5 USD per person).
+The small boats can only accommodate a maximum of two people so if your group is larger than two, you’ll need to split up into several boats for the boat trip through the flooded forest.